×

 When we asked people what advice they would give someone preparing to move to Punta Cana, they said:

 "Before moving to Punta Cana, expats should know that Spanish is the official language, so learning some basic phrases can be beneficial.
 The cost of living is relatively low compared to many Western countries, but imported goods can be expensive.
 The local currency is the Dominican Peso, but US dollars are widely accepted.
 Healthcare facilities in Punta Cana are of a good standard, but it's recommended to have comprehensive health insurance.
 The tap water is not safe to drink, so bottled water is the norm.
 The climate is tropical, with high temperatures and humidity throughout the year, and a hurricane season from June to November.
 Punta Cana is a popular tourist destination, so it can get crowded during peak travel seasons.
 The local cuisine is a mix of Spanish, African, and Taino influences, with dishes featuring rice, beans, meat, and seafood.
 The city is generally safe, but like any place, it's important to be aware of your surroundings and take precautions against petty crime.
 Public transportation is not very reliable, so many expats choose to rent or buy a car.
 The real estate market offers a variety of options, from luxury villas to more modest apartments.
-Finally, it's important to understand the local customs and traditions, as Dominicans are known for their friendly and hospitable nature," commented one expat who made the move to Punta Cana.
+Finally, it's important to understand the local customs and traditions, as Dominicans are known for their friendly and hospitable nature," replied a member in Punta Cana.

 How do I find a place to live in Punta Cana?